 - Housing Authority of Portland HAP is committed to providing safe, decent and affordable housing to individuals and families in Multnomah County, Oregon, who face income or other life challenges.
 HAP offers support through a wide variety of programs and services.
 HAP’s Web site is designed to educate citizens about these programs and services, and to share how HAP is working to build a stronger community.

 - Oregon Housing and Community Services OHCS helps low and moderate-income families in Oregon buy their first home by providing below-market rate financing and cash assistance through its Residential Loan Program.
 The program’s below-market rate helps eligible families increase their home purchasing power and lowers their monthly house payments.
 Eligible borrowers will have two options to choose between – CashAdvantage Home Loan or RateAdvantage Home Loan.

 - National Association of Realtors (NAR) is the “Voice for Real Estate.”
-It is America’s largest trade association, representing one million members, including NAR’s institutes, societies and councils, involved in all aspects of the residential and commercial real estate industries.
+It is America’s largest trade association, representing one million members, including NAR’s institutes, societies, and councils, involved in all aspects of the residential and commercial real estate industries.
 Their “Existing Home Sales Data” measures the health of the residential real estate industry.
-Each month, statistics on sales of existing single family homes are reported for the national and four regional levels.
-Statistics on existing condo/co-ops are released quarterly, and figures on existing single-family home sales (detached and condo/co-ops) by state are released quarterly.
+Each month, statistics on sales of existing single-family homes are reported for the national and four regional levels.
+Statistics on existing condo/co-ops are released quarterly, and figures on existing single-family home sales (detached and condo/co-ops) by states are released quarterly.